carlmontanari/scrapli/README.md

  providing a file-like interface to the target server.
 The channel layer is responsible for reading and writing to the provided file-like interface.
 Finally, the driver provides the user facing API/interface to scrapli.

-There are tw available "transports" in scrapli "core" -- both of which inherit from a base transport class and provide the same file-like interface to the upstream channel.
+There are two available "transports" in scrapli "core" -- both of which inherit from a base transport class and provide the same file-like interface to the upstream channel.
 There are also (currently!) two transport plugins available -- both of which are installable as optional extras.
 The transport options are: